-The MACLP Program has three Program Administrators: Deanna Lazaro (Admissions Manager - Psychology), Tinnie Taylor (Senior Academic Advisor - Psychology) and Marissa Spruiell, (Academic Advisor - Psychology).
-Deanna works with prospective students and handles the initial transcript evaluation for course waivers and transfers.
-She conducts information meetings for prospective students and assists the MFT Committee faculty regarding admissions to the master's programs.
+At this time, the MACLP Program has two Program Administrators: Tinnie Taylor (Senior Academic Advisor - Psychology) and Marissa Spruiell, (Academic Advisor - Psychology).
 Tinnie and Marissa work with enrolled students and handles questions about classes, enrollment, registration, add/drop, challenge exams, enrolled student course waivers and other academic matters, including transfers between the MAP and MACLP programs.
 Tinnie also has office hours at the Irvine Graduate Campus, usually on Wednesdays and Marissa has office hours at the Encino Graduate Campus, usually on Mondays.
 You may contact either of them by phone or email:

-Deanna Lazaro(310) 568-5777deanna.lazaro@pepperdine.eduTinnie Taylor(310) 568-5618tinnie.taylor@pepperdine.eduMarissa Spruiell(310) 568-5503marissa.spruiell@pepperdine.edu
+Tinnie Taylor (310) 568-5618 tinnie.taylor@pepperdine.edu Marissa Spruiell (310) 568-5503 marissa.spruiell@pepperdine.edu